paulojblack/Udacity-DataAnalystND/README.md

 scrutinizing today then go ahead and ignore the earlier projects as I took massive aesthetic liberty to churn out hideous but functional projects quickly so I could get to the juicy learnin'.

-P0 - Introductory project, very straightforward basic stats on chopstick size preferences among students. <\n>
+P0 - Introductory project, very straightforward basic stats on chopstick size preferences among students.
 Jupyter Notebook, Python

 P1 - Looking at the Stroop effect in a small sample and doing some more basic stats. </n>